 Chanoma Ikebukuro

-Chanoma is a traditional Japanese-style cafe that opened in 2021, located in the heart of Ikebukuro.
-Housed in a beautifully renovated, over 70-year-old wooden one-story building, the cafe exudes a sense of history and tranquility.
-Surrounded by lush greenery, it feels like an oasis amidst the bustling city.
-The interior is divided into two inviting zones: an elegant tatami room and a veranda where you can relax and enjoy the view of the surrounding greenery.
-The menu focuses on drinks and sweets, with a particular emphasis on tea and coffee Chanoma has quickly become a favorite among customers, especially young women, and it’s not uncommon to find a queue.
-But rest assured—it’s well worth the wait!
+Opened in 2021, Chanoma is a traditional Japanese-style café located in the heart of Ikebukuro.
+Set inside a beautifully renovated, 70-year-old wooden house, the café blends history and tranquility in a way that feels truly timeless.
+Surrounded by lush greenery, it offers a peaceful retreat from the hustle and bustle of city life.
+Inside, the space is divided into two relaxing areas: an elegant tatami room and a serene veranda where you can unwind while enjoying views of the garden.
+The menu centers around handcrafted drinks and Japanese sweets, with a strong focus on premium tea and coffee.
+Since opening, Chanoma has become a popular spot—especially among young women—and it’s not unusual to find a line outside.
+Still, the cozy atmosphere and delicious offerings make it well worth the wait.

 Address: 5-12-3 Nishiikebukuro